aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

 [* BrainsTask.py]([url](https://github.com/aaronlubinsky/Romi_Lubinsky_Guinnane/blob/main/BrainsTask.py))

 This task is responsible for handling all of the important track logic as well as switching between driving modes.
-The two different driving modes handled by this task are Line following and Driving straight.
-Line following uses centroid data from the IR tasj
+The two different driving modes handled by this task are line following and driving straight.
+Line following uses centroid data from the IR task and a PID loop to control the Romi as it follows lines throughout the track.
+This is the driving mode utilized throughout the majority of the obstacle course, mostly up to checkpoint 4.
+Driving straight uses Euler angle data from the IMU task and a PID loop to have the romi face a desired heading and drive straight.
+This driving mode is used primarily in the second half of the course to the finish line.
 Track logic is handled by breaking the track up into 16 sections (checkpoints), labeled alphabetically.
 For ease of reference, a diagram of the obstacle course and corresponding checkpoints are shown below.

 ![layer-MC0](https://github.com/user-attachments/assets/362de588-184d-4373-a530-dd08862760d2)

 * IMUTask.py